-- Which tool worked best at this station? - Which bird do you think this tool represents? - Why do you think that? - What do you notice about their beak that helps you determine what kind of food this bird eats? - What do you think this tells us about where this bird lives? - What other kinds of tools do we use that we could compare bird beaks to?
+- Which tool worked best at this station? - Which tool represented this bird? - Why do you think that? - What do you notice about their beak that helps you determine what kind of food this bird eats? - What do you think this tells us about where this bird lives? - What other kinds of tools do we use that we could compare bird beaks to?